Preliminary Order of Forfeiture

 If you were served with a preliminary order of forfeiture as a third party with an interest in property, contact an experienced asset forfeiture attorney at Sammis Law Firm.
 We represent clients throughout the federal courts in Florida in civil and criminal asset forfeiture cases.

 We can help you file a valid petition for judicial ancillary proceedings on your third party claim.
 We can also represent you at the ancillary hearing.
+Our main office is located in downtown Tampa, FL.
+Contact us for a free and confidential consultation.

 Call 813-250-0500.